Introduction

 The timing belt or chain coordinates the camshaft and crankshaft of the engine.
 A typical timing belt can last from 90,000 to 160,000 kilometres and should be changed before it’s too late to prevent major engine damage.
 In contrast, timing chains are built to last longer, even 200,000 kilometres plus, and although they typically won’t stretch or fail, they still can.

-The biggest symptoms of timing belt or chain problems would be ticking noises from the engine, hard to start, misfires, etc. Following the replacement schedule is essential.
+Common symptoms of timing belt or chain issues include ticking noises, hard starts, and engine misfires.
+Following the replacement schedule is essential.

 Exhaust System Life Expectancy

-The exhaust system minimizes engine noise, turning harmful engine gases away from the cabin and the driver and occupants.
+The exhaust system reduces engine noise and directs harmful gases away from the cabin and occupants.
 The muffler and catalytic converter will have different life expectancies.
 Mufflers can have a lifespan of 5 to 7 years, while catalytic converters can exceed 10 years of life if the engine is appropriately maintained.

-Rust, road salt, and short trips not allowing the exhaust to get completely hot can reduce those timeframes.
+Rust, road salt, and short trips that prevent the exhaust from fully heating up can shorten its lifespan.
 If you hear unusual noises or smells of exhaust gas inside the car cabin, it may be time for an inspection.

 Also Read: The Scrap Car Glossary: Key Terms You Should Know